 · 2 tbsp of apple cider vinegar, or a splash of white wine, depending on the flavour you are after

 · water to cover the bones and some (about 2 to 3 cm submerged)

 1. I using raw bones (e.g. beef broth), roast the bones on a baking sheet in the oven at 180 C for 20-30 minutes.
 If you are using leftover roast chicken then no need to roast the bones obviously

 2. Put a splash of olive oil with some salt in a large cooking pot, add the chopped leek, carrots and celery (no need to peel, and vegetable scraps are good too) get them going, not too hot.

 3. When the bones have browned a bit (they will also give off some fat that you don’t need to use), toss them into the stock pot, cover with water and bring to a simmer.
 Stock must not be allowed to reach a rolling boil, which would turn stock bitter.
 Stock should have a slow-rising bubble every few seconds, no more.
 Use the stovetop’s lowest setting.

-4. Add apple cider vinegar (you won’t notice the taste).
-At this point you can also add dried mushrooms if you wish.
+4. Add apple cider vinegar or wine.
+At this point you can also add dried mushrooms or even seaweed if you wish.

-6. Strain the broth through cheesecloth or a strainer and cool in the fridge overnight.
+6. Strain the broth and cool in the fridge overnight.
 A good broth will usually have a layer of fat on the top and will gelatinize when thoroughly cool.
 Remove the fat with a spoon and discard.